-Acknowledgement is given to Torres Strait Island Regional Council for their cooperation in, and assistance with progressing the acquisition of native title for the majority of IBIS stores.
-Their support in the Trustee Lease approval process which has supported and enabled the relevant Indigenous Land Use Agreements (ILUA) that have been approved during the past six years has played an integral role in the continued growth of the business.
+Acknowledgement is given to Torres Strait Island Regional Council for their cooperation in, and assistance with the progressing of trustee leases of native title for the majority of IBIS stores.
+Their support in the Trustee Lease approval process which has supported and enabled the relevant Indigenous Land Use Agreements (ILUA) that have been approved during the past years has played an integral role in the continued growth of the business.

-Native Title leases still under negotiation include:
+Trustee leases and ILUAs still under negotiation include: